 Apart from keeping us LOL-ing on Instagram, what else have you got coming up this year?

 We just launched a new club night in London called ‘Social Discoing’, which has been a great success.
 It’s a sit-down meal with socially-distanced tables and people can chair-dance.
 The next one is on the 25th of September and then we’re doing a Halloween edition on the 30th of October.
 I’m also launching a new streetwear line called Arrogant Hypocrite and I’m writing a book, so there’s lots of stuff in the pipeline!

+Need more Fat Tony in your life?
+Then head to his booking page!
 For more information and to watch the video series check out: